p-gen/ctxopt/README.rst

 **ctxopt** has many features, its main ones are:

 - Options are organized in a hierarchy of contexts.
+- Options are easily declared using a syntax similar to BNF notation in each context.
 - Any number of parameters can be assigned to each option.
 - Parameters are not limited to just one character.
 - The parameters associated with an option can be abbreviated as long as